bombasticSlacks/Aspirant/Game/Attacks.md

 * Magic attacks using [Will](Spirit#Will)

 ### Attack Range
 When you attack something, your range is how far you can engage them from.
 With melee weapons, you need to be within 2m.
-With Range, Thrown, and Magic you have a range, but it is possible to attack up to 5x your range, but you will suffer [Distance Penalty](#Distance%20Penalty).
+With Range, Thrown, and Magic you have a range, but it is possible to attack up to 5x your range, but you will suffer [Distance Penalty](#Distance%20Penalty). #TODOMovement
 * Magic attacks have a range of 10m
 * Thrown have a range of 3 times your [Strength](Strength)
 * Ranged attacks will be defined in the weapons [traits](Weapons#[Weapon-Traits](Weapon-Traits)).